SammyK/FacebookQueryBuilder/README.md

 asUrl(): string
 ```

-You can obtain the generated request as a string using the `asUrl()` method.
+You can obtain the generated request as a full URL using the `asUrl()` method.

 ```php
 $request = $fqb->node('me');